 Making individual cocktails is more labour-intensive than throwing everything into a big punch bowl, but it’s lots of fun.
 Sip on a super spooky mix of blood-red lemonade and prosecco with our blood beetroot cocktails recipe.
 You can get ahead by making the beetroot lemonade the night before and chill until needed – the resulting blood-red colour is striking.

-For another crimson concoction, try adapting a classic bloody Mary by adding deep red spice, lots of black pepper around the rim of the glass and a rasher of crispy bacon propped next to the straw.
+For another crimson concoction, try adapting a classic bloody mary by adding deep red spice, lots of black pepper around the rim of the glass and a rasher of crispy bacon propped next to the straw.
+Try a twist on the classic bloody mary and whip up our vampiro cocktail – this tequila-laced tipple has the classic touch of heat you'd expect, with a savoury edge.
+Or go for dramatic flair with a nosferatini, an elegant martini with a dash of fake blood for good measure.

 Drinks of darkness